Arithmetic harmonic analysis on character and quiver varieties: Abstract

 \section{Abstract}

-We present a conjecture generalizing the Cauchy formula for Macdonald polynomials.
-This conjecture encodes the mixed Hodge polynomials of the character varieties of representations of the fundamental group of a Riemann surface of genus~$g$ to $\GL_n(\C)$ with fixed generic semi-simple conjugacy classes at $k$ punctures.
-Using the character table of $\GL_n(\F_q)$ we calculate the $E$-polynomial of these character varieties and confirm that it is as predicted by our main conjecture.
-Then, using the character table of $\gl_n(\F_q)$, we calculate the $E$-polynomial of certain associated comet-shaped quiver varieties, the additive analogues of our character variety, and find that it is the pure part of our conjectured mixed Hodge polynomial.
-Finally, we observe that the pure part of our conjectured mixed Hodge polynomial also equals certain multiplicities in the tensor product of irreducible representations of $\GL_n(\F_q)$.
-This implies a curious connection between the representation theory of $\GL_n(\F_q)$ and Kac-Moody algebras associated with comet-shaped, typically wild, quivers.
+We propose a general conjecture for the mixed Hodge polynomial of the generic character varieties of representations of the fundamental group of a Riemann surface of genus~$g$ to $\GL_n(\C)$ with fixed generic semi-simple conjugacy classes at $k$ punctures.
+This conjecture generalizes the Cauchy identity for Macdonald polynomials and is a common generalization of two formulas that we prove in this paper.
+The first is a formula for the $E$-polynomial of these character varieties which we obtain using the character table of $\GL_n(\F_q)$.
+We use this formula to compute the Euler characteristic of character varieties.
+The second formula gives the Poincar\'e polynomial of certain associated quiver varieties which we obtain using the character table of $\gl_n(\F_q)$.
+In the last main result we prove that the Poincar\'e polynomials of the quiver varieties equal certain multiplicities in the tensor product of irreducible characters of $\GL_n(\F_q)$.
+As a consequence we find a curious connection between Kac-Moody algebras associated with comet-shaped, typically wild, quivers and the representation theory of $\GL_n(\F_q)$.